-A limerick competition for Mother’s Day: win an iPod Touch
+A limerick competition for Mother’s Day

 The appreciation for limericks, such as Edward Lear’s nonsense verses, is well-documented here on the OxfordWords blog.
 As is an appreciation for mothers.
 Since Mother’s Day and Limerick Day coincide this year in the US, what better way to celebrate both than with a mom-themed limerick competition?
 (The competition is, of course, open worldwide.)
 How about: